LASIK Surgery – Steps

 What happens during the procedure?

 During LASIK, the eye is anesthetized with eye drops.
 Our experienced surgeon will use a laser to create a blade-free flap.
-The surgeon then folds the flap back and applies the Allegretto excimer laser’s cool ultraviolet light beam to gently reshape the cornea.
-(Click here for more information on our state-of-the-art technology) The doctor returns the corneal flap to its original position where it immediately holds fast.
-The actual procedure takes just five to ten minutes and the total visit lasts about 1-1/2 – 2 hours.
+The surgeon then lifts the flap back and applies the WaveLight EX500 laser to gently reshape the cornea.
+(Click here for more information on our state-of-the-art technology) The doctor returns the corneal flap to its original position where it self-seals and acts as a natural bandage.
+The actual procedure takes just five to ten minutes, but you should plan to be at the surgical center for around 1-1/2 – 2 hours.

 What about recovery?

-- The eye or eyes will be shielded with a clear plastic shield after surgery.
-Leave these in place until the following morning when you can remove them yourself.
-They need to be worn at bedtime for one week.
+- The eyes will be covered with a clear plastic shield.
+Leave these shields in place until the morning following surgery, removing only to put your drops in.
+Wear them while sleeping for one week.

-Fluctuating vision is not uncommon and should stabilize over a period of days to weeks.
+- You vision may fluctuate, but this should stabilize over a period of weeks.